zft9xgy/mac-temp2fan-controller/README.md

 This script takes into account all the fans (in the case of my iMac, 3 fans) and sets the rpm by percentage for all of them.

 Example: If you have a maximum temperature of 72 degrees, either in the CPU or the GPU or in any of the sensors, the controller will set the fans to 50%, calculating for each one its corresponding rpm.

+## Control mode

+Currently, there are two control modes, the default discrete control and the linear control that follows the following evolution `RPM(current_temp) = 5 * current_temp -325` and basically that is a linear evolution from 65ºC -> min rpm to 85ºC -> max rpm.

+To change the driver mode, modify the file /etc/temp2fan.conf

 ## Prerequisites and initial check